 What does it mean to have a solar home, or to “go solar”?
-Photovoltaic technology is rapidly spreading and becoming more accessible, and more and more homeowners are going solar daily.
-In this article, we will explore what it means to have a solar house.
+Photovoltaic technology adoption is rapidly spreading and becoming more accessible, and more and more homeowners are going solar daily.
+In this article, we will explore what it means to have a solar home.

 Solar home basics: what are they?

 Most commonly, a solar home refers to a household that has a rooftop photovoltaic (PV) array or ground mount solar system installed in order to generate usable electricity from the sun.
 Oftentimes, solar-powered houses include solar batteries with inverters attached to the PV arrays to store energy produced from solar panels.
 In certain cases, having a solar home could mean that your property produces enough electricity and stores it effectively enough to have a very minimal power grid reliance, or enough energy independence to go completely off the grid.
 For this reason, many homeowners associate the term “solar home” with any household that is completely powered by solar energy, though it can also reference grid-connected and hybrid solar systems.

 |Solar panels||Solar panel available, increasingly less expensive and generally efficient at providing solar electricity.||Not right for every roof or property depending on size and shape.|